Lo Carmen: Lovers Dreamers Fighters Book

-Early life and career
+Early life

-Carmen was born in Adelaide, South Australia, and raised amongst its 1970s music and art community.
-She is the daughter of rock-jazz-blues pianist Peter Head, founder of The Mount Lofty Rangers, and has a brother Josh Beagley, a guitarist, most notably with funk band Swoop.
-She began performing while accompanying her father and formed a country band, The Honky Tonk Angels, followed by garage girl band The White Trash Mamas, 'torch rock' 8 piece Automatic Cherry, and Slow Hand, an 'obscure country soul covers' band.
-Carmen began focusing on a career as a solo singer-songwriter in 2002.
+Carmen was born in Adelaide, South Australia, and raised amongst its 1970s music and art community, which included Bon Scott and Robyn Archer.

+She is the daughter of rock-jazz-blues pianist Peter Head, member of prog rockers Headband and founder of bohemian country music collective The Mount Lofty Rangers, and Mouse, a textile artist and former film and television seamstress.
+Older brother Josh Beagley is a guitarist, most notably with funk band Swoop and country funk act Cowboy Simple.